veracode/verademo/readme.md

     brew install maven mysql tomcat

-### Dependencies

-Download the Veracode custom cleanser library from `https://tools.veracode.com/customcleanser/VeracodeAnnotations.jar` then install into a local Maven repository (`~/.m2/` will be created for you):

-    mvn install:install-file -Dfile=VeracodeAnnotations.jar -DgroupId=com.veracode -DartifactId=annotations -Dversion=1.0 -Dpackaging=jar

 ### Database

 Set up a database in MySQL called `blab` with a user of `blab` and password `z2^E6J4$;u;d`

-### Switching between good/bad code

-There are two git branches `good-code` and `bad-code`.
-Use the `git checkout <branch-name>` command to checkout the required code.

 ## Run